Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Synthetic Control: Essential Assumptions and Challenges

-In the above definition, the expectation is taken with respect to the randomness of the potential outcomes $Y_{1,t}^{(1)}$ and $Y_{1,t}^{(0)}$ and we {adopt the super-population framework \citep[see, e.g.,][p.
-99]{imbens2015causal}} throughout the paper.
-By the definition of $\tau_t$, we write where $\{v_t\}_{t=T_0+1}^{T}$ is a sequence of mean-zero random error terms arising from the randomness of the potential outcome differences $Y_{1,t}^{(1)} - Y_{1,t}^{(0)}.$
+We define the average treatment effect on the treated (ATT) at time $t$ \citep[e.g.,][]{shi2021theory} as $\tau_t = \mathbb{E}[Y_{1,t}^{(1)} - Y_{1,t}^{(0)}]$, where the expectation is taken over the randomness of $Y_{1,t}^{(1)}$ and $Y_{1,t}^{(0)}$ under a super-population framework \citep[e.g.,][p.
+99]{imbens2015causal}.
+Thus, we write where $v_t$ is a mean-zero error term.
+We further define the time-averaged ATT: